- Dining Services

 The Medical Professions Advisement Program, Department of Housing and Residence Life, College of Nursing, College of Clinical and Rehabilitative Health Sciences, Honors College, Bill Gatton College of Pharmacy, Quillen College of Medicine, and the College of Public Health at East Tennessee State University (ETSU) have formed a partnership to create a Pre-Health Living Learning Community (PHLLC) for all students interested in pursuing a career in health care.

 The PHLLC provides students with the unique opportunity to live in a residence hall community with other pre-health students.
 While participating in the PHLLC students will take courses together, have access to faculty advisement in the residence hall, and participate as a group in extracurricular activities, community service, and tutoring.
-Students must meet a minimum grade point average of 3.2 for both high school and dual enrollment credit as well as a 22 ACT or 1020 (Critical Reading and Math) SAT requirement.
+Students must meet a minimum grade point average of 3.2 for both high school as well as a 22 ACT or 1020 (Critical Reading and Math) SAT requirement.